KevinMX/Dell-Inspirion-15-3576-OPenCore-efi/README.md

 Wireless/BT: Qualcomm QCA9377 (Incompatible, replaced with Intel AX200)

 You will need [Heliport](https://github.com/OpenIntelWireless/HeliPort) to get WiFi working on AX200.
-Or, usr airportitlwm instead.
+Or, use airportitlwm instead.

 Audio: Realtek ALC236 (Working)